Top 10 places to get gaming fuel aka iced coffee

-On the bright side, however, some 7-11 shops sell video games, so if you couldn’t find that rare Japanese import you were looking for at Gamestop…well, never mind.
+On the bright side, however, some 7-11 shops sell video games, so if you couldn’t find that rare Japanese import you were looking for at GameStop…well, never mind.
 But they might just have the newest game featuring an exploited Disney teenager (yes!).

 Ah yes, I’m sure you could have guessed Starbucks would be on this list.

 Of course, this is at the heart of some of the hate for the company too, but we won’t get into that because we don’t have time seeing as that next race in Burnout is calling our name right about now.

-Nevertheless, the best part about Starbucks is that they are on just about every street corner and there are usually like 10 or 15 of them within walking distance of each other, so you’ll never have to worry about being thirsty at those midnight launches.
+Nevertheless, the best part about Starbucks is that they are on just about every street corner, and many are 24 hours, so you’ll never have to worry about being thirsty at those midnight launches.

 2. Java City

 Unfortunately, there are no longer any Java City shops in the Sacramento area (unless you attend Sac State), but you can still find coffee servers who brew Java City.

 These guys definitely have some of the best coffee available and their blended drinks are pretty great.
 I was disappointed when the downtown store closed and when Raley’s dropped Java City in favor of Peet’s.